-How can I tell if my horse is cold?
+How to tell if your horse is cold!

-Oh, this is a tricky one.
+- Oh, this is a tricky one.
 There is no definitive way to decide if your horse is cold.
-There are, however, things to measure and things to look for that can help you decide if you need to add a blanket (or take one off) or even call the Veterinarian.
-Horses can develop hypothermia, in which case your Veterinarian needs to be called right away.
-But before that, we are still wondering “is my horse cold”?!
+There are, however, things to measure and things to look for that can help you decide if you need to add a blanket or even call the vet.
+Horses can develop hypothermia, in which case your veterinarian needs to be called right away.

 - Put your hands under the blanket!
 Same theory – it’s all relative.
 But, if there’s sweat under the blanket, you have some adjusting to do.

 - Is he running around?
-Horses will do this to generate body heat.
+Horses might do this to generate body heat.
 But, they can’t do it all day and all night.
 Or, he may just be looney-bins and shenanigans are his jam.
 You might also see a bunch of cold horses huddled together to share each other’s warmth.

 - Is he a “hard keeper”?
 Many horses that struggle with keeping weight on, or actually lose weight in the winter, may just be cold at night.
 All calories that he eats are used, and then he needs to tap his reserves to stay warm.
-There is nothing wrong about helping him out with a blanket and some extra forage.
+There is nothing wrong with helping him out with a blanket and some extra forage.
 I suggest regularly weighing your horse with a weight tape to determine if he’s losing weight.
-(There are loads of other reasons for your horse to be a hard keeper, too, so work with your Veterinarian for a complete health check up.
-Ideas here!)
+There are loads of other reasons for your horse to be a hard keeper, too, so work with your veterinarian for a complete health check-up.
+Ideas here!

 - Is your horse wet to the skin?
 Unclipped horses that have been sweating will be wet to the skin.
-This can create skin issues and infections, and can lead to hypothermia (a body temperature that is low and unsafe).
+This can create skin infections and can lead to hypothermia (a body temperature that is low and unsafe).
 Cooling out of the sweaty hairy horse in winter is serious business and his health depends on it.
 More on that topic here.